 Long story short, this is a beautiful, thoughtfully engineered mechanical gaming keyboard that would top the list of many PC gaming enthusiasts.

-Razer has made a name for itself in the gaming accessories niche because they keep adopting bold, revolutionary moves in order to push the envelope and wow their fans.
+Razer has made a name for itself in the gaming accessories niche because they keep adopting bold, revolutionary moves in order to push the boundaries and wow their fans.

 The Razer Huntsman Elite is another strong entry in this best mechanical keyboard list.
 Many consider this the best mechanical gaming keyboard on the market.
 And this is for good reason: